Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 Early Years

 At an early age, William longed to be an astronomer and loved mathematics.
 But he also longed for the title of “Lord,” something his father never pursued, but a title his grandfather held as the 5th Earl of Stirling.
 If you have the title of “Lord,” you also have the rights and privileges back at the House of Lords in England.
 It was also noted that the Stirlings held title to large tracts of land in America and Canada.
-So if you held the title, you retained the rights to the land that has been acquired by your family.
-William Alexander, the great-grandfather was once an official Lord Stirling and owned tracts of land including Maine, Nova Scotia, Block Island, Long Island, and large sections of New Jersey.
+So, if you held the title, you retained the rights to the land your family had acquired.
+William Alexander, the great-grandfather, was once an official Lord Stirling and owned tracts of land, including Maine, Nova Scotia, Block Island, Long Island, and large sections of New Jersey.

 Lordship Title